he1ex-tG/ConverterData/README.md

 #### 2.3.
 Repositories

-Repository class implements CrudRepository interface.
+Repository interface extends `CrudRepository` interface.
 It allows to auto create methods that are needed.
-But also it's possible to define queries directly.
+But also it is possible to define queries directly.
 Both approaches are presented in the code.
 For instance,

     /**